shiftyp/rest-in-space/express-api/exercise.md

 ### Checkout (pun intended :smile:) your answers!

-After you've implemented the endpoints, you can check your answers by comparing your implementation with the provided answers in the `answers` branch
+After you've implemented the endpoints, you can check your answers by looking at this ["Pull Request"](https://github.com/shiftyp/rest-in-space/pull/5) (a chance to review code before merging) comparing your implementation with the provided answers in the `answers` branch

 ```bash
 cd .. # if in the express directory